The Sims (video game)

-The Sims is a social simulation video game developed by Maxis and published by Electronic Arts in 2000.
-It is a simulation of the daily activities of one or more virtual people, called "Sims", in a suburban household near a fictional city.
-Players control customizable Sims as they pursue career and relationship goals.
-Players can also use their Sims' income to renovate their living space, and purchase home furnishings, or clothing for their household.
-Players can also choose to pursue a social and successful life.
+The Sims is a 2000 social simulation video game developed by Maxis and published by Electronic Arts.
+The game allows players to create and control virtual people, called "Sims", and manage their daily lives in a suburban setting.
+The game features open-ended gameplay where players can choose their own goals and objectives, and customize their Sims' appearance, personality, skills, relationships, and environment.
+A series of expansion packs were also released that add new content and features to the game, such as new careers, items, locations, and scenarios.

-The game's development was led by Will Wright and the game was a follow-up to Wright's earlier SimCity series; Wright was inspired to create the game by Christopher Alexander's 1977 book A Pattern Language, and Scott McCloud's 1993 book Understanding Comics later played a role in the game's design.
+The game's development was led by Will Wright, and the game was a follow-up to Wright's earlier SimCity series.
+Wright was inspired to create the game by Christopher Alexander's 1977 book A Pattern Language, and Scott McCloud's 1993 book Understanding Comics later played a role in the game's design.
 Seven expansion packs were released from 2000 to 2003, each of which added new items, characters, skins, and features.